dbdtorre/dbdtorre/README.md

 - 🌱 I’m currently learning ...
 BASH, Automation and Redhat Ansible
 - 💞️ I’m looking to collaborate on ... global projects
 - 📫 How to reach me ... contact me on my email dan.delatorre@linux.com
+- Most of my repositories are private, because I signed an NDA with my clients.

 <!---
 dbdtorre/dbdtorre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.